skip to Main Content

 One reason that a person may not be qualified is if they are considered to have made fraudulent charges.
 Along with having presented incorrect information to a creditor to obtain credit, charges may be considered fraudulent if they were made with no intent to repay them.
 For example, if there were a large number of charges or cash withdrawals prior to a bankruptcy filing, this may make someone ineligible to have them discharged through bankruptcy.

-Another consideration related to a Chapter 7 filing is if someone will end up losing valuable property.
+Another consideration related to a Chapter 7 filing is whether someone will end up losing valuable property.
 If a person has assets that may be sold to repay a creditor or if they have secured loans on a home or a car, they may end up having to give up this property.
 There are some exceptions, but if a house is worth more than the exception, an individual could lose their home.

 Back To Top